-- (a) Capital Stock.
+(a) Capital Stock.
 Tempur-Pedic International's authorized shares of capital stock are 300,000 shares of common stock and 10,000 shares of preferred stock.
 Subject to preferences that may be applicable to any outstanding preferred stock, holders of the common stock are entitled to receive ratably such dividends as may be declared from time to time by the Board of Directors out of funds legally available for that purpose.
-In the event of liquidation, dissolution or winding up, the holders of the common stock are entitled to share ratably in all assets remaining after payment of liabilities, subject to prior distribution rights of preferred stock, if any, then outstanding. - (b) Share Repurchase Programs.
-During the three months ended March 31, 2011, the Company purchased 1,320 shares of the Company's common stock for a total cost of \$62,519 pursuant to the authorization made by the Company's Board of Directors in January 2011.
-During the three months ended March 31, 2010 the Company purchased 3,694 shares of the Company's common stock for a total cost of \$100,000 pursuant to the authorization made by the Company's Board of Directors in January 2010.
-As of March 31, 2011, the Company has \$137,481 remaining under the January 2011 authorization.
+In the event of liquidation, dissolution or winding up, the holders of the common stock are entitled to share ratably in all assets remaining after payment of liabilities, subject to prior distribution rights of preferred stock, if any, then outstanding.

+(b) Share Repurchase Programs.
+During the six months ended June 30, 2011, the Company purchased 2,914 shares of the Company's common stock for a total of \$160,010 pursuant to the authorization made by the Company's Board of Directors in January 2011.
+During the six months ended June 30, 2010, the Company purchased 6,686 shares of the Company's common stock for a total cost of \$200,000 pursuant to the authorizations made by the Company's Board of Directors terminated the remaining authority under the January 2011 authorization and approved a new share repurchase authorization of up to \$200,000 of the Company's common stock.
 Share repurchases under this authorization may be made through open market transactions, negotiated purchases or otherwise, at times and in such amounts as management and a committee of the Board deem appropriate; these repurchases may be funded by operating cash flows and/or borrowings under our credit facility.
 This share repurchase program may be limited, suspended or terminated at any time without notice.

-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (Unaudited) - Continued (In thousands, except per common share amounts)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (Unaudited) - (Continued) (In thousands, except per common share amounts)